Conscious Competence and Learning

 Consciousness (awareness) and skill level (competence).
 The model is sometimes drawn as a matrix, sometimes as a ladder.

 A teacher learning a new skill goes through a predictable sequence of mental states.
 The conscious competence model names the four stages of this sequence and helps the practitioner locate themselves at any point in the journey.
-The model also points to the meta-skill that makes the journey possible: learning to learn.

 The four levels